- Fire Safety

 - Place your full attention on walking.
 Don’t allow your attention to be divided by getting your keys out of your pocket, digging in your pocketbook for items, etc., while walking on ice.

 - In addition to maintaining public walks, keeping building entrances free from obstructions/hazards also promotes free and safe movement.
-For further information, call Facilities at 777-2591 or the Safety and Environmental Health Office at 777-3341.
+For further information, call Facilities at 701-777-2591 or the Office of Safety at 701-777-3341.

 Rodent and Insect Control - The University of North Dakota has contracted with a licensed and bonded pest control company to control pests, rodents, and insects, which include, but are not limited to: Rats, mice, gophers, rabbits, cockroaches, silverfish, ants, crickets, spiders, bees, flies, wasps, all other arthropods, and pest birds.
 Mosquitoes are excluded.
 If you are having problems with pests, rodents, or insects, please call the Facilities department to report the problem.